esaldivar96/I2C-Lidar-Lite-v3-PIC18F25K80/README.md

 # I2C-Lidar-Lite-v3-PIC18F25K80
-This program uses the PIC18F25K80 to create a I2C communication with a Lidar Lite v3.
+This program uses the PIC18F25K80 to stablish a I2C communication with a Lidar Lite v3.
 It also has set up a WDT to reset the system when an error has occurred.